Akarshmashal/Reatcjs/README.md

-# Reatcjs
+# Reactjs
-This repo contains my Reactjs Practice
+This repo is for Reactjs